 For this reason, doctors usually recommend trying to get ulcerative colitis under control before getting pregnant.

-Most ulcerative colitis medications can be taken during pregnancy, including corticosteroids, most 5-ASAs and some types of immunosuppressant medication.
+Most ulcerative colitis medicines can be taken during pregnancy, including corticosteroids, most 5-ASAs and some types of immunosuppressant medicine.

-But there are certain medications, such as some types of immunosuppressant, that may need to be avoided as they're associated with an increased risk of birth defects.
+But there are certain medicines, such as some types of immunosuppressant, that may need to be avoided as they're associated with an increased risk of birth defects.